Wunambal language: Official status

 Wunambal was originally spoken by the Worrorra people, who migrated from their original lands in the west Kimberley area from 1956.
 A continuum of these speakers ranges from "north of the Prince Regent River" to "as far north as Mt.
 Trafalgar".

 This designation originates from the shared influences common to the area; it is through these same inferences that contributes to Wunambal phonology and syntax association with Worrorran and Ungarinyin.

 Dialects/varieties

 Subject to debate by some scholars, Wunambal dialects include Wunambal proper, Gamberre, Kwini, Miwa, Yiidji, Wilawila, and Ginan.
 In contention by linguists is that some of these dialects may be considered languages of their own, while remaining closely related.
 "Worrarran languages constitute a group of [20] or so of named varieties spoken in the Kimberley bloc"; owed to the many similarities and high degree of mutual intelligibility among the three associated languages of the Worrorra people.

 Phonology

-There remain a few distinctive differences heard between Wunambal and its sister languages; personal history is a factor in these recognized differences.
+There remain a few distinctive differences heard between Wunambal and its sister languages; personal history is a factor in these recognised differences.
 "This is a register of linguistically differentiated tribes, each with its own fixed point of geographic origin."
 Notably, Worrorran languages have cluster assimilation.